-Credits may be: (1) sold or transferred to other eligible companies and (2) resold for a maximum of 3 transfers.
+Credits may be: (1) sold or transferred to other eligible companies and (2) resold for a maximum of three transfers.
 Credit buyers and sellers must jointly notify DECD of a sale or transfer.
 Credits are not refundable.
-Credits may be claimed for the income year in which the eligible expenditures are made or may be carried forward for 3 years.
+Credits may be claimed for the income year in which the eligible expenditures are made or may be carried forward for three years.

 History: PA 07-236 enacted the credit.
 PA 09-3 (JSS) changed the minimum project cost and percentage of the credit beginning with the 2010 income year.
 PA 11-1 (OSS) allows taxpayers to claim all or part of the tax credits either in the income year in which the infrastructure investments were made or in any of the three immediately succeeding income years.
+PA 13-232 allows taxpayers to whom film infrastructure investment tax credits have been assigned (i.e., assignees) to claim the credits during the year in which the expenditures were made or in the three immediately succeeding income years, rather than only in the income year in which the expenditures were made.